How do we prioritise the development of Australia’s Children?

 As we glance across the Tasman, we see Prime Minister Adern championing the wellbeing of New Zealand children as a key poverty reduction priority.
 The issue is holding prime place in political and social conversations, it’s cutting through – people want their country to do more so all New Zealand children can get what they need to develop well.

 Sadly, we are not seeing the same focus here.
-Recently the Australian Government released their Fourth Action Plan (2018-2020) to carry out the National Framework for Protecting Australia’s Children (National Framework) (2009-2020) and you’d be forgiven for missing it.
+Earlier this year, the Australian Government released their Fourth Action Plan (2018-2020) to carry out the National Framework for Protecting Australia’s Children (National Framework) (2009-2020) and you’d be forgiven for missing it.
 It was released in the Northern Territory (NT) by an Assistant Minister, with limited media interest.

 The Framework itself is solid, driving a public health approach and keeping child wellbeing and safety on the Federal Government agenda – exactly where it should be.
 It is established a partnership across services and governments, recognising the need for a strong network of support and resources.
 All the main players have signed up to make this happen.
 Their commitment is encouraging, as any move towards national coordination will mean more children and young people receive the support they need.